 ROSEN, THE FIRST FILING FIRM, Encourages Telix Pharmaceuticals Ltd. Investors To Secure Counsel Before Important Deadline In Securities Class Action First Filed By The Firm TLX

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Telix Pharmaceuticals Ltd. (NASDAQ: TLX) between February 21, 2025 and August 28, 2025, both dates inclusive (the“Class Period”), of the important January 9, 2026 lead plaintiff deadline in the securities class action first filed by the Firm.
+WHY: New York, N.Y., November 25, 2025.
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Telix Pharmaceuticals Ltd. (NASDAQ: TLX) between February 21, 2025 and August 28, 2025, both dates inclusive (the“Class Period”), of the important January 9, 2026 lead plaintiff deadline in the securities class action first filed by the Firm.

 SO WHAT: If you purchased Telix securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.